swantron/readme-lint/README.md

 ./readme-lint --help
 ```

-## Example GitHub Actions Workflow

-This is how you would use the compiled readme-lint binary in a real workflow.
+## Using in CI/CD

+### Option 1: Download Pre-built Binary (Recommended)

+This is the fastest and most efficient approach for CI:

 ```yaml
 # .github/workflows/lint.yml